Understanding Trauma

-At Chrysalis Psychology & Wellbeing, we support children, young people, and adults to understand the impact of trauma, develop emotional safety, and build the skills needed to move toward recovery and steadier wellbeing.
+At Chrysalis Psychology & Wellbeing, our trauma psychologists in Hobart help children, young people, and adults understand the impact of trauma and build the skills needed to move toward safety and recovery.
+We also offer telehealth psychology across Australia.
+Please contact us for more information.

 Contact Us